vtnsi/resonaate/docs/source/index.md

 The U.S. Space Surveillance Network (SSN)
 ```

-The RESONAATE simulation creates a decision making engine that can create a tasking strategy for a diversely populated space object surveillance and identification (SOSI) network.
+The RESONAATE simulation creates a decision-making engine that can create a tasking strategy for a diversely populated space object surveillance and identification (SOSI) network.
 The figure on the right ({numref}`index-main-fig-ssn`) shows a visual representation of the United States Space Surveillance Network (SSN).
 RESONAATE often uses a version of this model, but also provides the flexibility to construct an arbitrary SSN with different sensors.
 The RESONAATE simulation tracks multiple maneuvering and non-maneuvering RSO using the given SSN, and attempts to do so in a responsive, autonomous, and optimal way.